Alpha-VLLM/LLaMA2-Accessory/docs/inference.md

 Before running the inference code, users must ensure that they have correctly installed and configured all necessary environments according to the instructions in the [Installation Document](./install.md).

-### How to Download Pre-train Weights
+### How to Download Pretrain Weights

-**We are pleased to announce that we have now released the full-version (i.e. merged) pre-trained weights**.
+**We are pleased to announce that we have now released the full-version (i.e. merged) pretrained weights**.
 You can directly download and utilize them without the need to merge original and delta weights.
 This simplifies the downloading process and provides an immediate user experience.

 :::{important}